grafana/mimir/docs/sources/blocks-storage/store-gateway.md

 ### Sharding strategies

-The store-gateway supports two sharding strategies:

-- `default`
-- `shuffle-sharding`

-The **`default`** sharding strategy spreads the blocks of each tenant across all store-gateway instances.
-It's the easiest form of sharding supported, but doesn't provide any workload isolation between different tenants.

-The **`shuffle-sharding`** strategy spreads the blocks of a tenant across a subset of store-gateway instances.
-This way, the number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the tenant's workload is limited to its shard instances.
+The store-gateway uses shuffle-sharding to spread the blocks of each tenant across a subset of store-gateway instances.
+The number of store-gateway instances loading blocks of a single tenant is limited and the blast radius of any issue that could be introduced by the tenant's workload is limited to its shard instances.

-The shuffle sharding strategy can be enabled via `-store-gateway.sharding-strategy=shuffle-sharding` and requires the `-store-gateway.tenant-shard-size` flag (or their respective YAML config options) to be set to the default shard size, which is the default number of store-gateway instances each tenant should be sharded to.
+The default number of store-gateway instances per tenant is configured using the `-store-gateway.tenant-shard-size` flag (or their respective YAML config options).
 The shard size can then be overridden on a per-tenant basis setting the `store_gateway_tenant_shard_size` in the limits overrides.

+Default value for `-store-gateway.tenant-shard-size` is 0, which means that tenant's blocks are sharded across all store-gateway instances.

 _Please check out the [shuffle sharding documentation](../guides/shuffle-sharding.md) for more information about how it works._